Mayank-Garg7/fruit_Card/README.md

 - [Author](#author)

 ## About
 Delicious Apples is a visually stunning web page showcasing a variety of colorful apples, with detailed information about each variant.
-This project was inspired by a Dribbble shot by [Rodrigo Ramos](https://dribbble.com/rodrigorramos).

 ## Features
 - 🌈 Responsive and visually appealing design
-- 📚 Information about apple variants, including images and benefits
+- 📚 Information about Apple variants, including images and benefits
-- 🎨 Easy color selection for apple variants
+- 🎨 Easy color selection for Apple variants
 - 🛒 Add apples to the cart with a single click

 ## Demo
 See the live demo [here](https://mayank-garg7.github.io/fruit_Card/).

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/delicious-apples.git`
+1. Clone the repository: `git clone https://github.com/mayank-garg7/fruit_Card.git`
-2. Navigate to the project folder: `cd delicious-apples`
+2. Navigate to the project folder: `cd fruit_Card`
 3. Open `index.html` in your preferred browser.

 ## Usage